 Because of its simplicity and versatility, ROI became widely adopted by industries.
 Applying the ROI concept to education, Levenson coined the term Academic Return on Investment (A-ROI) and called for public school systems to use A-ROI to drive decisions on resource use.
 A-ROI has received growing attention in recent years, especially with the implementation of the Every Student Succeed Act (ESSA) that promotes using evidence to strengthen education investments .

-The A-ROI calculated by the Levenson’s formula is essentially the cost-effective ration (CER) under the cost-effective analysis framework.
+The A-ROI calculated by the Levenson’s formula is essentially a reversed cost-effective ratio (CER).
 While absolutely important and necessary, the rigor required for conducting such analysis is simply beyond the reach of most school districts that have neither the capacity nor the resources necessary to do such work.
 In addition, the amount of work and time as well as manpower needed for such analysis makes it very difficult to evaluate a reasonably large number of investment items, which is not uncommon in large urban school districts.
 At the same time, there are a number of methodological issues in applying A-ROI for high-stakes budgetary decisions, which could lead to wrong decisions but have not received enough attention among practitioners.

 In this series, I discuss four issues around using A-ROI for informing and improving decisions.
 The first part focuses on the validity of A-ROI as a cost-effectiveness measure of investments.
 Critiques are welcomed.

 Conceptually, the validity of A-ROI for cost-effectiveness comparisons depends on two primary assumptions regarding the time needed to observe an effect and the causal inferences drawn from observed effects, which have implications for the proper time to calculate or recalculate an investment’s A-ROI and appropriateness of using the A-ROI result for decision making.